 The entrance to the church is on the south side of the choir.
 Being Protestant, a small admission fee is charged – €3.50 (€2 for children 5 to 12).
 A free pamphlet gives basic explanations of the scenes depicted and visitors will probably note that sixteenth-century stained-glass windows are much easier to read than older medieval ones.
 (The first guidebook to the windows was already published for curious visitors in 1681!)

 The Sint Janskerk is the top attraction of Gouda but visitors may enjoy other sights and outdoor cafés in the old town too.
 Across the road from the church is the entrance to the very interesting Gouda Museum (local history) – take at least a peak in the garden area, which is free.
 The museum has a display of the original up to 20-m tall cartons used for making the windows – it is the only complete collection of full-size cartons in existence for a 16th-century church.
 The large Gothic stadhuis (town hall) in the center of the Markt is also worth seeing inside.
+Don’t miss the cheese market held most Thursday morning from April to August.

 In complete contrast is the greenery of the peaceful Vogelpark Avifauna Bird Park, a few minutes’ drive from Gouda in Alphen aan den Rijn.
 Kinderdijk, with its famous windmills, are also within easy driving distance to the south of Gouda.
 If driving from Amsterdam or Schiphol Airport in the early morning, it is also worth seeing the Aalsmeer flower auction en route to Gouda.